simog-dev/Missioni-GPT/README.md

 ## Usage

 Once the application is running, you can interact with it by following the on-screen instructions at `http://localhost:8501`

+## TODO

+- Adjust form and content of the PDF from which the answers are extracted.
+At the moment, the document is composed of the set of PDFs that expose the different procedures for the missions without any adjustments.
+For getting better answers, it would be optimal to clean the PDFs of unnecessary text and the transformation of tables to text.

 ## Contributing